AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 they are not endless, but will at length cease when the damned are sufficiently purified by the fire."[^226]

-Farrar gives Clement\'s views, and shows that the great Alexandrian really anticipated substantially the thought for which our church has contended for a century:
+Farrar gives Clement's views, and shows that the great Alexandrian really anticipated substantially the thought for which our church has contended for a century:

-\"There are very few of the Christian fathers whose fundamental conceptions are better suited to correct the narrowness, the rigidity and the formalism of Latin theology....
-It is his lofty and wholesome doctrine that man is made in the image of God; that man\'s will is free;
+"There are very few of the Christian fathers whose fundamental conceptions are better suited to correct the narrowness, the rigidity and the formalism of Latin theology....
+It is his lofty and wholesome doctrine that man is made in the image of God; that man's will is free;
-that he is redeemed from sin by a divine education and a corrective discipline; that fear and punishment are but remedial instruments in man\'s training; that Justice is but another aspect of perfect Love;
+that he is redeemed from sin by a divine education and a corrective discipline; that fear and punishment are but remedial instruments in man's training; that Justice is but another aspect of perfect Love;
 that the physical world is good and not evil; that Christ is a Living not a Dead Christ; that all mankind form one great brotherhood in him;
-that salvation is an ethical process, not an external reward; that the atonement was not the pacification of wrath, but the revelation of God\'s eternal mercy....
-That judgment is a continuous process, not a single sentence; that God works all things up to what is better; that souls may be purified beyond the grave.\"
+that salvation is an ethical process, not an external reward; that the atonement was not the pacification of wrath, but the revelation of God's eternal mercy....
+That judgment is a continuous process, not a single sentence; that God works all things up to what is better; that souls may be purified beyond the grave."

-Lamson says that Clement declares: \"Punishment, as Plato taught, is remedial, and souls are benefited by it by being amended.
-Far from being incompatible with God\'s goodness it is a striking proof of it.
+Lamson says that Clement declares: "Punishment, as Plato taught, is remedial, and souls are benefited by it by being amended.
+Far from being incompatible with God's goodness it is a striking proof of it.
 For punishment is for the good and benefit of him who is punished.
-It is the bringing back to rectitude of that which has swerved from it.\"[^227]
+It is the bringing back to rectitude of that which has swerved from it."[^227]

-It may be stated that neither original sin, depravity, infant guilt and damnation, election, vicarious atonement, and endless punishment as the penalty of human sin, in fact, \"none of the individual doctrines or tenets which have so long been the object of dislike and animadversion to the modern theological mind formed any constituent part in Greek theology.\"[^228] They were abhorrent to Clement, Origen, and their associates.
+It may be stated that neither original sin, depravity, infant guilt and damnation, election, vicarious atonement, and endless punishment as the penalty of human sin, in fact, "none of the individual doctrines or tenets which have so long been the object of dislike and animadversion to the modern theological mind formed any constituent part in Greek theology."[^228] They were abhorrent to Clement, Origen, and their associates.

 The views held by Clement and taught by his predecessor, Pantaenus, and,